-A defendant in a traffic infraction matter may ask the court for an ability-to-pay determination at the time of sentencing or any time while the assessed fines remain unpaid.
-Defendants seeking an ability-to-pay determination must submit a written petition to the court.
-Defendants may use Local Form TR-125 for this purpose.
+A defendant in a traffic infraction matter may ask the court for an ability-to-pay determination at adjudication or any time while the assessed fines remain unpaid.
+Whether or not making the request at time of adjudication, the defendant will be instructed to complete Form TR-320.